antonblanchard/chiselwatt/README.md

 $ cd ../../../
 ```

-* Build chiselwatt, import the the micropython image and run it:
+* Build chiselwatt, import the the micropython image and run it.
+We use
+bin2hex.py to convert a binary file into a series of 64 bit hex values
+expected by the tools:

 ```sh
 $ cd chiselwatt